-Note: These lecture notes are a summary of the notes developed for the 2020 summer school on Demand System Asset Pricing, organized jointly by Ralph Koijen, Robert Richmond, and Motohiro Yogo.
-Further details can be found at financialmarketinsights.com.
+Note: These lecture notes are a summary of the notes developed for the summer school on Demand System Asset Pricing, organized jointly by Ralph Koijen, Robert Richmond, and Motohiro Yogo.
+Detailed notes and sample codes can be found here.
+A recent summary in the NBER reporter is here.